 Medicare: Why are there so many letters??

 If you’re getting ready to turn 65 and have been looking around at your Medicare options, you may have found yourself questioning what all the letters mean.
-You are not alone… We hope that this brief explanation of letters pertaining to the different plans available, will leave you feeling empowered to conquer the world of Medicare.
+You are not alone… Medicare has a whole alphabet of parts, and it can get confusing fast.

 Understanding Medicare Parts